scalyr/scalyr-agent-2/docs/docker.md

 This will build a .deb package of the current source tree, create a new docker image based on Dockerfile.base and install the previously created .deb file.

-Dockerfile.base creates an image off docker’s default ubuntu image, installs python and other dependencies, installs the previously created scalyr-agent.deb and sets a non-forking scalyr-agent-2 as the default command for the image (scalyr-agent-2 needs to be non-forking so the container keeps running once it starts up otherwise docker will exit as soon as the entry point program exits).
+Dockerfile.base creates an image off docker’s default ubuntu image, installs python and other dependencies, installs the previously created scalyr-agent.deb and sets a non-forking, non-changing-user scalyr-agent-2 as the default command for the image (scalyr-agent-2 needs to be non-forking so the container keeps running once it starts up otherwise docker will exit as soon as the entry point program exits.
+If you are sharing an agent.json config file between the host and the containers, you also need to pass in --no-change-user to prevent missing user errors).

 If needed, custom docker images can be created by making custom Dockerfiles and running the command